Glitch background generator

 2. Step 2: Set colors and glitch controls: Pick gradient or solid fills, then adjust offset, opacity, divisions, and frequency.

-3. Step 3: Export: Copy or save SVG from the embed.
-For PNG, use rrrasterize on Uwarp.
+3. Step 3: Export: Copy or save SVG from the editor.
+For PNG, use Squoosh (/squoosh).

 Design tips